Japan: The Inner Path

 • All domestic transportation (trains, ferries, private transfers)

-• English-speaking spiritual guide throughout
+• English & Spanish-speaking spiritual guide throughout

 • Welcome and farewell ceremonies